thit2003/InfoNest/InfoNest-Rasa-Bot/data/nlu.md

 - how do I contact enrollment services?
 - registrar office at Suvarnabhumi campus?

-## intent:ask_financial_management_location_contact
-- how much are the tuition fees?
-- where’s the Office of Financial Management?
-- I need help with fee petitions—who do I talk to?
-- scholarship info location?

 ## intent:ask_its_help_location_contact
-- I can’t log in—who do I contact?
+- I can’t log in my au account, who do I contact?
 - where’s the ITS help desk?
 - what’s the number for IT support?
+- where is the IT building?
-- where can I submit help tickets?
+- where can I get help for IT support?

 ## intent:ask_library_location_resources
 - where is the library?
-- how do I access online journals?
 - library hours at Hua Mak campus?
 - where’s the Cathedral of Learning Library?
+- library hours at Suvarnabhumi campus?

 ## intent:ask_medical_care_location
 - is there a health center on campus?
 - where can I get vaccinated?
 - where’s the clinic at Suvarnabhumi?
 - who handles student health services?
+- if I'm sick, where to contact?

 ## intent:ask_counseling_safety_services
 - where can I get counseling?